kingCoder1234/Smart_Retail_Solution/README.md

-# MallFeatures
+# Smart Retail Solution

 ### C++ Implementation

-This project is a Mall Management System implemented in C++.
+This project is a Smart Retail Solution implemented in C++.
 It allows users to interact with the system through a console-based interface.
 Users can browse and select items, add them to a shopping cart, view the total amount, and generate a detailed bill.

 #### Features